ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - A way to built to solve a need or problem provided to the end user or customer.
 - Products are means to an end and a conduit to the end user to help them fulfill their need

-## Choices in Scarcity
-- What choices do people make in the act of scarcity?
-- How to build products with limited resources

-## Windows of Opportunity
+## Company
-You need to develop systems to resolve the problems you have
+- TBD

+# The Start of the Journey

 ## Problem Space
 - The problem space is a virtual space where a unique set of triggers {x, y....} cause a pain point {z} that lead to a problem {p} that are uniquely defined by characteristics  {a, b, c....}
 - Understanding & Observing the Unique Problem Space You're in.
+These can be anything from pain points, desires, or jobs-to-be-done.
+- Who does the problem effect?

 ## Solution Space
 - The solution space is a virtual space where the charactersitics {a, b, c,...} are solved by a solution S {j,k,l.....}